API Reference: WebSocket Integration

 transport = RedisPubSubTransport(redis_client)

 All workers subscribe to the same Redis pub/sub channel; events from any worker are broadcast to all WebSocket clients connected to any worker.
+WebSocket connections are always served through the FastAPI application.

 Production Considerations